Trump calls on Iran to not execute wrestling star Navid Afkarai

-U.S. President Donald Trump on Thursday called on Iran not to execute champion wrestler Navid Afkarai, citing a Fox News report that Afkarai had been sentenced to death for participating in anti-government demonstrations in 2018.
+U.S. President Donald Trump on Thursday called on Iran not to execute champion wrestler Navid Afkari, citing a Fox News report that Afkari had been sentenced to death for participating in anti-government demonstrations in 2018.

 "To the leaders of Iran, I would greatly appreciate if you would spare this young man's life, and not execute him.
 Thank you!"
 Trump said in a tweet that included a link to the Fox News report.